sudo-self/Rpi-shairport-sync/AIRPLAY2.md

 AirPlay 2 functionality is available on recent Linux and FreeBSD builds.
 The FreeBSD implementation has not been extensively tested.
 OpenBSD and Cygwin are not supported.

-AirPlay 2 support definitely does not work on macOS.
+The AirPlay 2 version of Shairport Sync will not work if installed on macOS.
 This is because [`nqptp`](https://github.com/mikebrady/nqptp) uses ports `319` and `320` but these ports are unavailable because there are used by macOS to support its implementation of AirPlay 2.

 The AirPlay 2 build requires a good deal of extra library support and may not fit into smaller devices.
 It also requires more CPU power and more RAM.